By Tom Roberts (look me up in the FNAL Phonebook)

 Relative velocity measurements of 15 GeV electrons and gammas.
 No significant difference was observed within ~2 parts in 107.
 See also Brown et al.

-An analysis combining the results of several experiments gives the result that the Lorentz limiting velocity must be equal to the speed of light to within 12 parts per million.
+An analysis combining the results of several experiments gives the result that the Lorentz limiting speed must be equal to the speed of light to within 12 parts per million.

 A comparison of neutrino and photon speeds from supernova SN1987A puts a limit of about 1 part in 108 on their speed difference.